Rust vs Julia in scientific computing

 You could wrap the code above in a try/catch statement and maybe dump the results into /tmp instead and tell the user about it.

 But first of all, Julia doesn't force you to handle exceptions.
 The language itself doesn't even tell you about possible exceptions, you have to read the documentation of every function you use to find out if it could throw an exception.
-What if a possible exception is not documented?
+What if a possible exception isn't documented?
+What if a later package version introduces a new exception?
 To be really safe, you could wrap everything in a try/catch statement.

 Is there something better than exceptions?
 Let's see the Rust version of the code above: